This documentation is for a development version of IPython. There may be significant differences from the latest stable release (1.2.1).

 This directive allows pasting of entire interactive IPython sessions, prompts and all, and their code will actually get re-executed at doc build time, with all prompts renumbered sequentially.
 It also allows you to input code as a pure python input by giving the argument python to the directive.
 The output looks like an interactive ipython section.

+The IPython directive outputs code-blocks with the language ‘ipython’.
+So if you do not have the syntax highlighting extension enabled as well, then all rendered code-blocks will be uncolored.
 By default this directive assumes that your prompts are unchanged IPython ones, but this can be customized.
-The configurable options that can be placed in conf.py are
+The configurable options that can be placed in conf.py are:

 An embedded IPython instance to run inside Sphinx